Do you mean that have dry contacts? Because “input from external sources” could mean a lot of different things.

 Or see their “universal Sensor,“ number four above.

-There are other devices which can accept input from a single probe sensor, most commonly temperature.
+There are other devices that can accept input from a single probe sensor, most commonly temperature.
 But before I start listing those, I wasn’t sure if that was what you were interested in.

 Thanks for the post!
 I had the same issue sourcing the Aerotec one.